GaryChenMesser/wiki_scraper/README.md

 # wiki_scraper
-This is a scraper which can start from a specific page, scraping outward, record the network structure and finally output a gdf file describing the network relation.
+This is a scraper which can start from a specific page, scrape outward, record the network structure and finally output a gdf file describing the network relation.

 ## Usage
 The scraper can only detect whether the outward page is about a person or not.
 Other classifications will be include in a few days.